-A number of noteworthy correlations may help explain the data and are summarised in Table 7.
-There were some significant correlations between the amount of nutrients applied and the amount of available K and Mg in the soils at the end of the experiment, which indicates a positive effect of the residue amendments.
+A number of noteworthy correlations may help explain the data and are summarised in Table 5.
+There were some significant correlations between the amount of nutrients applied and the amount of available K and Mg in the soils at the end of the

+315 experiment, which indicates a positive effect of the residue amendments.
 The amount of C applied via the residue amendments was not correlated with the levels of SOM.
 Yield was positively and significantly correlated with the sum of available and potentially mineralisable N, available P and Mg, SOM and aggregate stability.
+SOM was also positively correlated with available N, P and Mg, and with soil respiration.